Go Live

 Call NadaPay from server-side services only.
 Do not expose your x-api-key in frontend, mobile, or partner-managed client applications.

-Keep these values separate for sandbox and production:
+Keep these values separated in your internal configuration for sandbox and production mode:

 • API keys